GNOME/gtk/CONTRIBUTING.md

 0. Always write a meaningful commit message.
 Changes without a sufficient commit message will be reverted.

-0. Never push to a public branch directly; you should always go through a merge request, to ensure that the code is tested on the CI infrastructure at the very least.
+0. Never push to the `master` branch, or any stable branches, directly; you should always go through a merge request, to ensure that the code is tested on the CI infrastructure at the very least.
 A merge request is also the proper place to get a comprehensive code review from the core developers of GTK.

 If you have been contributing to GTK for a while and you don't have commit access to the repository, you may ask to obtain it following the [GNOME account